ucsf-wynton/wynton-website-hpc/docs/transfers/globus.md

 # Globus

 [Globus] is a non-profit service for moving, syncing, and sharing large amounts of data asynchronously in the background.
 Transfers are done from and to, so called, _endpoints_.
 In order to perform a file transfer from one location to another using the Globus service, both ends must have an endpoint.
-Several UCSF departments and services, including the {{ site.cluster.name }} environment, provide Globus endpoints.
+UCSF has a site license for Globus, and several UCSF departments and services, including the {{ site.cluster.name }} environment, provide Globus endpoints.
 This will allow you to transfer and share data efficiently with any other Globus user in the world.

 ## Setup of Globus endpoints